 A carefully designed knowledge base acts as an online library where information is collected, organized, and kept easily accessible.
 It’s designed to provide documents, guides, FAQs, and more, helping customers learn about products and services.
 Adding feedback functionality, such as the ability to rate the article's helpfulness, is a sure-fire way to increase customer engagement.

-Solutions such as Acquire, or the free offering from Wordpress, help you make sure customers get the answers they need.
-With Acquire, you can even integrate knowledge base articles into live chat and have chatbots auto-suggest knowledge base articles based on the questions they get asked.
+You can even integrate knowledge base articles into live chat and have chatbots auto-suggest knowledge base articles based on the questions they get asked.

 The head honcho of the customer engagement tools is without doubt the customer engagement platform itself since it rolls many of the tools featured above into one.
 Bringing the various aspects of customer engagement all under one roof allows you to step up your game to previously unthinkable levels.